+FISCAL YEAR ENDED

 DECEMBER 26, 1998 DECEMBER 25, 1999 DECEMBER 30, 2000

-T 05.00/ 05.00 05.00

 Tax at statutory U.S. tax rate 35.0% 35.0% 35.0%

-Foreign tax rate differences 1.6 7.4 3.8
+Foreign tax rate differences Non-deductible goodwill amortization 1.6 0.6 7.4 0.5 3.8 1.5

-Non-deductible goodwill amortization State income taxes, net of federal tax 0.6 0.5 1.5

-benefit 3.1 3.6 2.3
+State income taxes, net of federal tax benefit Change in valuation allowance before 3.1 3.6 2.3

 extraordinary item 2.4 (16.1)

 High yield debt interest 0.1 2.4

 Other (0.8) 1.7 1.1

-39.5% 50.7% 30.0%
+39.5% ===== 50.7% ===== 30.0% =====

-==== ==== =====

 During the year ended December 25, 1999, substantially all of the accumulated earnings of the Company's foreign subsidiaries through September 29, 1999 were repatriated to the United States to B&L in connection with the recapitalization transaction.
 Accordingly, a provision for U.S. federal and state income taxes, net of foreign tax credits, has been provided on such earnings in the year ended December 25, 1999.
-In addition, for periods subsequent to September 29, 1999, the Company elected to treat certain foreign subsidiaries in Germany and the United Kingdom as disregarded entities for U.S. federal and state income tax purpose and, accordingly, is providing for U.S. federal and state income taxes on such earnings.
+In addition, for periods subsequent to September 29, 1999, the Company elected to treat certain foreign subsidiaries in Germany and the United Kingdom as disregarded entities for U.S. federal and state income taxes on such earnings.
 The Company's other foreign subsidiaries have accumulated earnings subsequent to September 29, 1999.
 These earnings are considered to be indefinitely reinvested and, accordingly, no provision for U.S. income taxes has been provided thereon.
 Upon distribution of those earnings in the form of dividends or otherwise, the Company would be subject to both U.S. taxes and withholdings taxes payable to the various foreign countries.